Mohan40/mutable_vs_immutable_python/README.md

 # mutable_vs_unmutable_python

-The Python code helps in understanding mutable and unmutable objects in Python.
+The Python code helps in understanding mutable and immutable objects in Python.